afheisleycook/afheisleycook/README.md

 - 👋 Hi, I’m @afheisleycook
-- 👀 I’m interested in proggramming python and web and diasxpor and microgrid
+- 👀 I’m interested in proggramming python and .net programming
+-
 - 🌱 I’m currently learning .net and python apllications for web develop
 - 💞️ I’m looking to collaborate on .n i love microgrids and diaspora developement